sam95/js-for-newbies-3/Closures.md

-## Closures
+## Closures 😬
 What are closures?
-Why are they required in the first place?
+Why are they required in the first place? 🤔

 Let's look at an example to learn their importance.
 We have seen how every function can access a global variable.
 Let us take a very simple example to count the number of times a function is called.
+(Phew!
+Easy right? 😏)
 ```javascript
 var counter = 0;